 The employer asks this question to know more about your skills.
 In your response to this question, highlight your best skills, traits, education, experience, and relevant accomplishments.

-“I’m a highly organized and motivated professional with great attention to detail and ability to multitask.
+“I’m a highly organized and motivated professional with great attention to detail and the ability to multitask.
 I can work individually and as a team with minimal supervision.
 I have been working in this field for 3 years now.
 Being a high school graduate and tech-savvy, I can work in a fast-paced environment.
-I am well familiar with the laws and regulations governing the issuing of medical files to the allotted agencies and patients.”
+I am familiar with the laws and regulations governing the issuing of medical files to the allotted agencies and patients.”

 12. Share With Us Your Greatest Achievement.

 The hiring team asks this question to know what you regard as success.
 This question allows you to brag about yourself and share what you’re truly proud of professionally.

 “My greatest achievement took place in my previous role as a medical record clerk.
 When I got employed there, I managed to electronically shift the patients’ records to EMR without losing or duplicating patients’ information.
 Having trained my co-workers on how to use the advanced technologies, working in this field has been very effective since we provide very accurate data.”

 13. What Process Would You Go Through If A Patient Requests The Release Of Their Medical Records?

 The employer may ask you this question to understand the process of releasing patients’ medical reports.
 The best strategy for responding to this question is by explaining your experience with the procedures of releasing medical records.

 “In my previous role as a medical record clerk, I have gained a lot of experience assisting patients in getting their medical records.
 However, the release of the medical record will depend on the system being used in a facility.
 For instance, the EMR system allows patients to gain access to their medical records in person or online.
 Patients fill out their identification information on an official form to verify their request.
 In some cases, patients are required to pay for the processing costs.
 As a medical records clerk, it is my responsibility to process these requests.”